-Company SLF Realisation Fund Limited (formerly known as KKV Secured Loan Fund Limited and SQN Asset Finance Income Fund Limited) Incorporated in Guernsey on 28 May 2014.
-Change of Name to SLF Realisation Fund Limited registered on 1 December 2021.
+Company SLF Realisation Fund Limited

+(formerly known as KKV Secured Loan Fund Limited and SQN Asset Finance Income Fund Limited)

+Incorporated in Guernsey on 28 May 2014.

 Registered Guernsey Closed-ended Collective Investment Scheme.

-Admitted to the Premium Segment of the UK Listing Authority's Official List and to trading on the Main Market of the London Stock Exchange on 14 July 2014 for Ordinary Shares, 9 November 2015 for the first issuance of C Shares (which were converted into Ordinary Shares on the 25 October 2016) and 12 December 2016 for the second issuance of C Shares").
-Registration number 58519.
-Alternative Investment Fund Manager FundRock Management Company (Guernsey) Limited (formerly known as Sanne Fund Management (Guernsey) Limited) Regulated by the Guernsey Financial Services Commission under the Protection of Investors (Bailiwick of Guernsey) Law 2020.
-Incorporated in Guernsey with registration number 17484. (the "AIFM")
+Admitted to the Equity Shares (Commercial Companies) ("ESCC") category, formerly the Premium Segment, of the UK Listing Authority's Official List and to trading on the Main Market of the London Stock Exchange on 14 July 2014 for Ordinary Shares, 9 November 2015 for the first issuance of C Shares (which were converted into Ordinary Shares on the 25 October 2016) and 12 December 2016 for the second issuance of C Shares (the "2016 C Shares").